Galois/Counter Mode

-In cryptography, Galois/Counter Mode (GCM) is a mode of operation for symmetric-key cryptographic block ciphers which is widely adopted for its performance.
-GCM throughput rates for state-of-the-art, high-speed communication channels can be achieved with inexpensive hardware resources.

-The GCM algorithm provides data authenticity, integrity and confidentiality and belongs to the class of authenticated encryption with associated data (AEAD) methods.
-This means that as input it takes a key K, some plaintext P, and some associated data AD; it then encrypts the plaintext using the key to produce ciphertext C, and computes an authentication tag T from the ciphertext and the associated data (which remains unencrypted).
-A recipient with knowledge of K, upon reception of AD, C and T, can decrypt the ciphertext to recover the plaintext P and can check the tag T to ensure that neither ciphertext nor associated data were tampered with.
+In cryptography, Galois/Counter Mode (GCM) is a mode of operation for symmetric-key cryptographic block ciphers.
+The proposal was first published in 2007.
+The GCM algorithm belongs to the class of authenticated encryption with associated data (AEAD) methods.
+Given a key $K$, plaintext $P$, and associated data $AD$, GCM encrypts $P$ to produce ciphertext $C$ and an authentication tag $T$. $T$ is computed from the ciphertext and the unencrypted associated data.
+A recipient who knows $K$ can use the tag to verify that neither the ciphertext nor the associated data had been modified, and then decrypt the ciphertext to recover the plaintext.

-GCM uses a block cipher with block size 128 bits (commonly AES-128) operated in counter mode for encryption, and uses arithmetic in the Galois field GF(2^{128}) to compute the authentication tag; hence the name.
+GCM uses a block cipher with a block size of 128 bits, (commonly AES-128) run in counter mode for encryption and uses arithmetic in the Galois field GF(2^{128}) to compute the authentication tag, hence its name.

-Galois Message Authentication Code (GMAC) is an authentication-only variant of the GCM which can form an incremental message authentication code.
+Galois Message Authentication Code (GMAC) is an authentication-only variant of GCM that can form an incremental message authentication code.
 Both GCM and GMAC can accept initialization vectors of arbitrary length.

-Different block cipher modes of operation can have significantly different performance and efficiency characteristics, even when used with the same block cipher.
-GCM can take full advantage of parallel processing and implementing GCM can make efficient use of an instruction pipeline or a hardware pipeline.
-By contrast, the cipher block chaining (CBC) mode of operation incurs pipeline stalls that hamper its efficiency and performance.
+Different block cipher modes of operation can have significantly different performance with the same block cipher.
+As a counter mode, GCM blocks are independent.
+This allows encryption and decryption to be parallelized, in contrast to modes like cipher block chaining (CBC) where each block relies on the previous one.

+GCM was explicitly designed to be patent-free.